 “You’ve had a bad day, you’re ‘low on the ladder’ and you realize that your interaction is not going well… you can stop, rethink, you can apologize for how you just acted … It’s not too late, you can always de-escalate.” ~ Chief Rob Hicks, Leesburg Police Dept. FL

 “The Rite program is a timely program especially in today’s society, and what we are facing as a profession.
 It provides skills to help officers become more aware of not just what’s in front of them, but what’s inside of them.
 I highly recommend this program.” ~ Lt.
 Fred Jones, Lake County Sheriff’s Office FL

 “Thank you for all you do to make the world a better place.
 The seed has been planted, let’s water it.” ~ Chief Trent Conard, Gastonia Police Dept. NC

 “The most informative training I’ve ever received.
 It’s actually something that can be used in my everyday life, and it came at a time when I needed it most.” ~ Officer Shaunda Wilson, Baylor College, Tx

 Videos speak Volumes

-Some thought this was the same old cultural diversity class they’d have to take back and “brow-beat” their officers with.
+Some thought this was some old cultural diversity class they’d have to take back and “brow-beat” their officers with.
 They quickly learned, this course is about building officers, not breaking them.
-Read more…
+It helps officers understand themselves first.